nahid/apify-site/content/docs/command-reference/_index.md

 ---
 title: "Command Reference"
 weight: 3
+description: "Apify CLI command reference for API testing and management."
 ---

 Apify CLI provides commands to help you create, manage, and test API projects.
 You can run commands globally as `apify <command> [options]`